gemraj29/codeguidelines/code_guidelines.md

 *   **DevSecOps**:
     *   > [!WARNING]
     *   > Never commit secrets.
 Use tools like `trufflehog` in pre-commit hooks.
+*   **No Placeholders**: Avoid placeholder/TODO implementations for core logic.
+Define clear interfaces and realistic examples instead.
+*   **Self-Review**: Self-review your output for correctness, complexity, and security before presenting final code.

 ## 3. Testing Strategy & Principles